 WOLF interview.
 27th May 2020

-The WOLF Collection of Star Wars Action figures explained.
+Collections of Star Wars Action figures explained.

 Action figure wall paper

 My collection of Star Wars figures has a focus on mint loose and complete specimens.
 In the collector’s vocabulary “Loose” references something out of its original packaging.
 “Complete” means that the figure has all its original accessories.
 “Mint” describes the condition as being never played with and as if freshly removed from package.
 I started this collection in the mid-1990s and it has continued till present day.
 This passion however, stems from 1977 when like so many millions, I fell in love with Star Wars.

 Growing up in Thailand, I was unaware that Star Wars toys actually existed until a few years after the release of the first movie.
 Thailand never sold Star Wars toys during the original trilogy so I was only able to acquire them through overseas travel.
 At that time, they were just toys to be played with and I enjoyed countless hours in a galaxy far far away.
 The first thing to vanish were the small weapons that the figures could never hold properly.
 Most disappeared under furniture and then probably consumed later by our vacuum cleaner.
 Next went any capes or belts which seemed to restrict the choreography of my imaginative battles.
 Then came my little brother who saw no mercy and left many with dismembered limbs.
 My collection of fifty strong was reduced to miserable dirty dozen and were about as incomplete and battle damaged as you could get.
 Fortunately, I was then a teenager and too cool to concern myself with toys.
 Star Wars was old news, and by the late 80’s the franchise was rather dead.